 Bit 1 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the UL Congestion Information is present (1) or not (0).

 Bit 2 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the DL Congestion Information is present (1) or not (0).

+Bit 3 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the UL Available Bitrate is present (1) or not (0).

+Bit 4 of New IE Flags Octet in UL PDU SESSION INFORMATION (PDU Type 1) indicates if the DL Available Bitrate is present (1) or not (0).

 5.5.3 Coding of information elements in frames